Aider-AI/aider/docs/unified-diffs.md

 The one complicated piece is the line numbers found at the start of each hunk that look something like this: `@@ -2,4 +3,5 @@`.
 This example is from a
-hunk that will change lines 2-4 in the original file into what will become lines 3-5 in the updated file.
+hunk that would change lines 2-4 in the original file into what would become lines 3-5 in the updated file.

 You've probably read a lot of unified diffs without ever caring about these line numbers,